Rawkush/Career_Counselling_app/README.md

 </h1>

+# Contributors

+1. Jeetin9410
+2. MauryaD
+3. Raarav

 # Note

-Development of this app is stopped due to bad coding
+Development of this app is stopped due to bad arrangement of files and code